-2) being greeted by all four members of my host family and my school’s English tutor at the train station in my town
+2) all four members of my host family and my school’s English tutor greeting me at the train station in my town.

-3) being bombarded by cute kids screaming “teacher!” and running up to hug me the first time I entered each classroom
+3) being bombarded by cute kids screaming “teacher!“, and running up to hug me.
+This was the first time I entered each classroom with my tutor.

-In short: at only a week in, I was thrilled with my placement.
+In short: during my first week in Spain, I was thrilled with my placement.
 I was pumped to get the year going.
 And, of course, I was exhausted from the travel and transition.

 First Day in Barcelona

 I flew into Barcelona for my orientation a few days early to give myself time to explore.
-Prior to my flight, I joined a WhatsApp group of other Meddeas folks — which I found through our Facebook group — who also wanted to adventure around the city.
-One of my now closest friends in Spain was on the same flight as me and recognized me from my WhatsApp photo while we were in line for currency exchange!
+Prior to my flight, I joined a WhatsApp group of other Meddeas folks, which I found through our Facebook group.
+They also wanted to adventure around the city.
+One of my now closest friends in Spain was on the same flight as me.
+And he recognized me from my WhatsApp photo while we were in line for currency exchange!

 Exploring the City

-We spent the rest of that day walking around Barcelona’s streets through the Gothic Quarter, trying tapas at probably five different restaurants, running into a parade, meeting up with even more Meddeas people, and sharing the stories of how we ended up here.
-I’ll admit: I’d imagined my first night in Spain would be spent alone, feeling anxious about my decision to come, but instead, I fell asleep as soon as my head hit the pillow, looking forward to another day exploring the city with my new friends.
+We spent the rest of that day walking around Barcelona’s streets through the Gothic Quarter.
+I tried tapas at probably five different restaurants.
+I run into a parade.
+I met up with even more Meddeas people.
+And we shared the stories of how we ended up here.
+I’ll admit: I’d imagined my first night in Spain would be spent alone, feeling anxious about my decision to come.
+But instead, I fell asleep as soon as my head hit the pillow, looking forward to another day exploring the city with my new friends.

 Meddeas Induction Meeting

-The Meddeas orientation, itself, was a very full day of learning.
-The schedule managed to fit in how to teach English lessons, how to get our residency, medical, and social security card, host-family etiquette, and more – all within one day.
+The Meddeas orientation itself was a very full day of learning.
+The schedule managed to fit in how to help to teach English lessons, how to get our residency, medical, and social security card, host-family etiquette, and more.
+All within one day.
 The best part was meeting people with placements all over Spain and planning to travel accordingly!

 My New Home, Granada

 The only thing left to do was traveling to my new home, a town called Santa Cruz de Mudela.
-I wasn’t sure what to expect from such a small town — population of about 4,000 — about halfway between Madrid and Granada, in the South of Spain.
-I’d got the sense that there weren’t too many English speakers, and that the language barrier might make the first few days pretty difficult, so I was trying to be prepared for anything.
+I wasn’t sure what to expect from such a small town: population of about 4,000, about halfway between Madrid and Granada, in the South of Spain.
+I’d got the sense that there weren’t too many English speakers, and that the language barrier might make the first few days pretty difficult.
+I was trying to be prepared for anything.

 Meeting My New Spanish Family

-Finally, the actual moment of arrival came and it was, of course, a little awkward, but mostly it was wonderful.
-All four members of my host family greeted me at the train station and after we took a tour of their beautiful home (with the English tutor from the school to help translate the basics), we strolled around the town.
-Being so small, it’s hard not to know everyone, so as soon as we walked into the plaza we were swarmed by curious folks wanting to meet me.
+Finally, the actual moment of arrival came.
+And it was, of course, a little awkward.
+But mostly it was wonderful.
+All four members of my host family greeted me at the train station.
+After that, we took a tour of their beautiful home (with the English tutor from the school to help translate the basics), and we strolled around the town.
+Being so small, it’s hard not to know everyone.
+So, as soon as we walked into the plaza, we were swarmed by curious folks wanting to meet me.
 It was lovely.

-On my first full day in the village, I went to a restaurant (and then a bar, and then another restaurant) with Toñi, the mother of my household, Lucía and Álvaro, the kids, Toñi’s seven friends, and their collective 16 kids.
-It was such a scene, I felt like I’d been dropped into a chaotic Renaissance painting.
+On my first full day in the village, I went to a restaurant (and then a bar, and then another restaurant).
+All of that with Toñi, the mother of my household, Lucía and Álvaro, the kids, Toñi’s seven friends, and their collective 16 kids.
+It was such a scene.
+I felt like I’d been dropped into a chaotic Renaissance painting.

 Teacher!
 Teacher!
 Teacher!

 I’d never done anything like this before.
 I’d never really traveled abroad in any significant way and had definitely never traveled alone.
-I’m also not the most extraverted person, and while one of my main reasons for choosing this adventure was to push myself out of my comfort zone, I was particularly worried about the first few days.
+Also, I’m not the most extroverted person.
+And while one of my main reasons for choosing this adventure was to push myself out of my comfort zone, I was particularly worried about the first few days.

 By Hannah K., 2019-2020